If you’re starting a business, you’ll need to decide on which is the best state for incorporating a business…

-For example, if you register a corporation in Nevada (but you don’t live there), then you will be required to register that Nevada corporation in your home state (as a Foreign corporation) in order to do business in your home state.
+For example, if you register a corporation in Nevada (but you don’t live there), then you will be required to register that Nevada corporation in your home state (as a Foreign Corporation) to do business in your home state.

 This means: you now have TWO corporations (one in Nevada and one in your home state), you have to pay TWO state filing fees, and you have to pay TWO annual report fees.
 In short, this can easily add up to DOUBLE the cost and DOUBLE the headaches since you have to maintain 2 corporations — which you do NOT want to do.

-You can also be mislead into registering your corporation in other states to take advantage of “tax savings.”
+You can also be misled into registering your corporation in other states to take advantage of “tax savings.”
 This is simply NOT true.

-Taxes are paid where money is made (and NOT where the company is registered).
-For example, if you register a Nevada LLC and your corporation is doing business in California, you will still need to pay taxes in California because that is where you are making money.
+Taxes are paid where the money is made (and NOT where the company is registered).
+For example, if you incorporate in Nevada and your corporation is doing business in California, you will still need to pay taxes in California because that is where you are making money.

-Online businesses also need to pay close attention to what state is the best for to form an LLC.
-Even if you are an ONLINE-based business, you cannot get around your state’s tax obligations simply by registering your corporation out-of state.
-For example, if you live in California and you run your online business from home (or mostly from your home), then you have a California business and you should register your corporation in California.
+Online businesses also need to pay close attention to what state is the best to form an LLC.
+Even if you are an ONLINE-based business, you cannot get around your state’s tax obligations simply by registering your corporation out-of-state.
+For example, if you live in California and you run your online business LLC from home (or mostly from your home), then you have a California business and you should register your corporation in California.

 If your company operates in 2 states or if you have offices in 2 states, you may register in any of these states, but you must also register to do business in the other states through a process called Foreign Qualification.
 I can take care of this for you as well.

 So the answer is…

 If you’re a U.S. resident, you should register your company in the state where you are physically located or if you’re a non-U.S. resident, then you should form your company in Wyoming, the best and easiest state for non-U.S. residents.